GEO marketing: the natural evolution of SEO

 Direct actions for 2026

-• Restructure your content — Make information easy to process for AI systems through better prompt engineering and content optimisation.
+- Restructure your content, Make information easy to process for AI systems through better prompt engineering and content optimisation.

-• Invest in authority — Ensure external mentions in reliable sources.
+- Invest in authority, Ensure external mentions in reliable sources.

-• Develop multimodal content — Combine text, video and audio for maximum visibility, supported by AI automation.
+- Develop multimodal content, Combine text, video and audio for maximum visibility, supported by AI automation.

 Long-term strategy

-As experts from The VC Corner state: “AI isn’t just finding answers anymore.
-It’s understanding context, catching errors, and filtering out low-quality content”.
+AI systems are becoming better at understanding context, catching errors and filtering out low-quality content.
 This means quality and authenticity become more important than ever.

 For e-commerce businesses this is particularly relevant.
 Our expertise in Shopify optimisation and conversion optimisation helps businesses make this transition successfully.